albar965/littlenavmap-manual/src/en/OPTIONS.rst

 .. important::

     Always update *Little Navmap* to the latest version which usually contains many improvements and bug fixes.
-    Old versions are not supported.
+    Older versions are not supported.

-.. _user-interface:
+.. _options-ui:
 .. _page2:

 |User Interface Icon| User Interface